danielraffel/pge-feed-in-rates/README.md

 PG&E is required to provide 20-years of export rates.
 However please note that NBT23, NBT24, NBT25, and NBT26 vintage customers are only guaranteed export rates for 9-years from the Permission-To-Operate (PTO) date of your system.
 Any rate factors in this file beyond the  9-year lock-in period are for illustrative purposes only and are not actual effective SBP Export Rates at those times.

 Feel free to use these files in your own energy management system.
 The data is pulled directly from PG&E's official rate files, which are legally required to be publicly available.

+## Note

+I didn’t initially think to generalize my script for generating a 9-year rate plan for all PG&E NBT EEC values.
+I mostly figured things out on the fly while writing a quick script and, to be honest, I’m not too motivated to generate 9-year rate plans—even for myself—since PG&E will likely push me into a new plan that changes my rates anyway!
+It’s absurd how unnecessarily complicated this all is.
+So frustrating!

 ## Disclaimer